bcourtot/adonisjs-movie-crud/README.md

 # adonisjs-movie-crud
-A project made with adonisjs for an introduction at nodejs
+A project made with adonisjs as an introduction at nodejs